6 MIN READ

 And, while working memory is reliable for quick recall of bits of information (like phone numbers), it can hold only a few pieces of information and only for a very short time.

-To remember things for a longer amount of time, you must connect the new information with information you already have, "committing" it to your long-term memory, which stores more information and, for a longer period of time.
+To remember things for a longer time, you must connect the new information with information you already have, "committing" it to your long-term memory, which stores more information and for a longer period of time.